Timeline

 April 23 2019

 City Council considers Mayor Faulconer's proposed ordinance to regulate Shared Mobility Device companies in San Diego.
-This will establish a permitting scheme, require indemnification by the companies against City liability and require data to be provided to the City.
-It also legitimizes the use of sidewalks for staging and parking outside of downtown.
+This will establish a permitting scheme, require indemnification by the companies of the City against liability and require data to be provided to the City.
+It does not address the pedestrian safety issues created by dockless rental scooters.
+Rather it legitimizes the use of sidewalks for staging and parking of scooters outside of downtown.

 May 14 2019